-Experimental studies have demonstrated that estrogen not only directly stimulates growth in both benign and malignant thyroid cells, but also potentially simulates the tyrosine kinase signaling pathways MAPK and PI3K and plays a role in angiogenesis regulation for thyroid cancer.12 In the current study, we did not find any significant association for factors reflecting early-life early or delayed exposure to endogenous sex steroid hormones, including age at menarche and age at breast development.
-This finding aligns with some,24,25 but not all,22,23 previous studies.
-However, we observed lower risks associated with the use of hormonal birth control.
+In the current study, we did not find clear associations for factors reflecting early or delayed exposure to endogenous sex steroid hormones early in life, including age at menarche and age at breast development, in agreement with some,24,25 but not all,22,23 previous studies.
+We also did not observe associations for use of hormonal birth control in adolescence.
 Previous studies have shown inconsistent results on the associations for hormonal birth control,22-25 which could be due to the variability in the duration of use and the evolving formulations of birth controls over the years.
 In the Sister Study, most individuals (99.4%) who started hormonal birth control before age 20 used combined oral contraceptive.
-These individuals were likely exposed to early formulations in the 1960s with high dose of estrogen up to 150 μg of mestranol,48 compared to current formulations, which contain as low as 20 μg of ethinyl estradiol.49
+These individuals were likely exposed to early formulations in the 1960s with high dose of estrogen up to 150 μg of mestranol,48 compared to current formulations, which contain as low as 20 μg of ethinyl estradiol.49 Experimental studies have demonstrated that estrogen not only directly stimulates growth in both benign and malignant thyroid cells, but potentially simulates the tyrosine kinase signaling pathways MAPK and PI3K and plays a role in angiogenesis regulation for thyroid cancer.12

 Strengths of this study include the large sample size, long follow-up, and wide range of childhood and adolescent exposures.
-We were able to control for potential mediating factors could influence the likelihood of incidental detection of thyroid cancer, such as baseline BMI, household annual income, and education levels; except for interaction between early life body size and baseline BMI, accounting for these factors had little impact on our results.

-The current study has several limitations.
-As the Sister Study enrolled exclusively women with a sister diagnosed with a breast cancer, the results may not be generalizable to men or to women without a family history of breast cancer.
-5The data, collected between 1930s and 1970s, may not be generalizable to modern-day populations in or outside the United States, considering that some childhood and adolescent lifestyle and environmental exposures have changed substantially over time and place.
-For example, obesogenic diet, lifestyle, and environmental factors have become more commonplace since the late 1970s.50,51 Owing to the reliance on personal recollection on childhood and adolescent exposures as the main source of data, assessment of early-life exposures may be prone to recall and misclassification bias.
-Although we found high E-values of the analyses concerning early life body size, ever not having enough to eat during childhood, and highest household education level at age 13, which indicate that additional unmeasured confounding associated with early-life factors and thyroid cancer incidence by a HR of at least 2 to 3-fold each would be necessary to explain the observed associations, the absence of information on diet during childhood and adolescence is an important limitation.
-Lastly, we did not have information on exposure to ionizing radiation in childhood of thyroid cancer, but it is unlikely to be a strong confounder as we would not expect it to be associated with the childhood and adolescent exposures examined in the current study.
+The current study also has several limitations.
+First, as the Sister Study enrolled women having a sister diagnosed with breast cancer, the results may not be generalizable to men or women without a family history of breast cancer.
+However, there is limited evidence to suggest that family history of breast cancer influences thyroid cancer incidence.
+Second, the analysis excluded women with a baseline history of DTC, which could potentially lead to missing associations for early-onset DTC.
+However, most associations were similar for early- versus late-onset DTCs, and the age at baseline of the study population (median [interquartile range]: 55.4 [48.9, 62.1]) corresponded to the peak of the age-at-diagnosis curve for DTC incidence.5 Third, as childhood and adolescence for most study subjects occurred between the 1930s and 1970s, some of our results may not be generalizable to modern-day populations.
+For example, obesogenic diet, lifestyle, and environmental factors have become more commonplace since the late 1970s, particularly in the United States.50,51 Personal recall of childhood and adolescent exposures may be prone to misclassification, although recall bias in a cohort study setting is likely non-differential between cases and non-cases; this type of bias tends to drive associations toward the null rather than induce spurious positive findings.
+Although we were missing information on some potential confounders (e.g., detailed dietary intake), our assessment of E-values showed that their effects would have to be large to strongly influence results.
+Lastly, we did not account for exposure to ionizing radiation in childhood, but it is unlikely to be a strong confounder as we would not expect it to be associated with the exposures examined in the current study.

 Conclusion

-In conclusion, the current study supports the influence of early-life exposures, including perceived body size, ever not having enough to eat, and higher household education levels, on subsequent DTC incidence.
-These findings offer further insights into understanding the DTC early age at diagnosis, which may involve altered growth-related hormone levels.
+In conclusion, the current study supports the influence of early-life exposures, including relative body size, ever not having enough to eat, and higher household education levels, on subsequent DTC incidence.
+These findings offer further clues into the etiology of DTC, including a possible role of early-life growth and nutrition.

 References